ajvreugdenhil/huisBot/README.md

 Because this is a short project, mostly aimed at teaching myself python, advances of this project are not guaranteed.
 You are welcome to submit pull requests.
 Features in consideration include:

 - Advanced tasks (get the dates of when the garbage truck comes by)
-- Stateful interaction (make it a little more user friendly)
+- Stateful interaction (make the application more user friendly)
 - Data exportation (A nice pdf of the planning to hang in the living room)
+- Dynamic assignees (only assign to people who are available)